 - Don’t then ignore their contribution or just talk across it, that’s like saying their view is pointless.

-Bonus tip: If you are prone to speaking fast and perhaps talking before thinking, try answering one of their early questions with “Let me take a moment to think about that”, then take a moment!
-You might say something different, but you are certainly helping them to communicate with you.
+Bonus tip: If you are prone to speaking fast, perhaps talking before thinking, try answering one of their early questions with “Let me take a moment to think about that“, then take a moment!
+You might say something different, more importantly this small gap will help them communicate with you.

 What would you add to the list?